Alamofire + AlamofireObjectMapper

 I won’t show the specifics here, since it just add even more complexity to an already long post.
 In the demo app, however, I have an IoC folder, in which I use a library called Dip to resolve dependencies.

-By adding Dip to podfile and running pod install, we can make the app much cleaner and more robust, since we’ll register all dependencies when the app launches, then resolve dependencies with constructor injection, or by calling IoC.resolve(...), which is required if you use storyboards.
+By adding Dip to podfile and running pod install, we can make the app much cleaner and more robust, since we’ll register all dependencies when the app launches and resolve them with constructor injection, or by calling IoC.resolve(...) in storyboards.

 Take a look at the demo app if you are interested in the specifics.
 In short, it lets us remove a lot of code from our view controller, which then looks like this: